mu2712/archkatas/ADRs/Monitoring.md

 ## Decision

 We decided to choose Prometheus + Grafana.
+It is mainly because of the cost involved and ability of Prometheus to collect rich metrics and provides a powerful querying language.
+Grafana on the other hand, transforms metrics into meaningful visualizations.
+Both are compatible with many, if not most, data source types.

 ## Consequences
-We would have to appoint 0.2-0.5 time of a developer / administrator to take care of the monitoring.
+We would have to appoint some time of a developer / administrator to take care of the monitoring.